LLM-based Zero-shot Triple Extraction for Automated Ontology Generation from Software Engineering Standards: Methodology

-Three gold-standard reference sets—Gold-Long, Gold-Medium, and Gold-Short—are constructed manually for the short version of the SECEPP.
+Three expert-annotated reference sets—Ref-Long, Ref-Medium, and Ref-Short—are constructed manually for the short version of the SECEPP.
 They enable us to evaluate the robustness of the method across various term granularities and levels of strictness, and their visualization corresponds to Figure \ref{fig:ontology-panels} panels (a), (b), and (c).
-Gold-Short preserves fine-grained clauses (higher density, recall-oriented as recall is more difficult to achieve and thus more thoroughly tested), Gold-Medium merges minor edges of Gold-Short, and Gold-Long preserves longer clauses and core relations (precision-oriented).
+Ref-Short preserves fine-grained clauses (higher density, recall-oriented as recall is more difficult to achieve and thus more thoroughly tested), Ref-Medium merges minor edges of Ref-Short, and Ref-Long preserves longer clauses and core relations (precision-oriented).

-Table 1 includes the numbers of Nodes, Triples, and Islands for the three gold sets.
-As expected, Gold-Short has the largest graph (68 nodes/83 triples), with fewer islands.
-Gold-Medium is more fragmented (26 islands) due to pruning connections, providing a balanced middle ground.
-Gold-Long is the most compact (32 nodes/25 triples).
+Table \ref{tab:dataset-stats} includes the numbers of Nodes, Triples, and Islands for the three reference sets.
+As expected, Ref-Short has the largest graph (68 nodes/83 triples), with fewer islands.
+Ref-Medium is more fragmented (26 islands) due to pruning connections, providing a balanced middle ground.
+Ref-Long is the most compact (32 nodes/25 triples).